owlbarn/tutorial/book/algodiff/README.md

 ### Chain Rule

-Before diving into how to do differentiation on computers, let's recall how to do it manually from our Calculus 101.
+Before diving into how to do differentiation on computers, let's recall how to do it with a pencil and paper from our Calculus 101.

 One of the most important rules in performing differentiation is the *chain rule*.
 In calculus, the chain rule is a formula to compute the derivative of a composite function.